spywhere/plug.nvim/docs/extensions/proxy.md

   -- proxy 'from' as 'to' to 'options' from = 'to',

-  -- proxy 'tag' as 'version' for lazy.nvim if value have '*' in it --       'tag' as 'tag'     for lazy.nvim if value does not have '*' in it --       'tag' as 'tag'     for pckr.nvim
+  -- proxy 'tag' as 'version' if value have '*' in it --       'tag' as 'tag'     otherwise
-  -- but don't proxy for any other backend tag = function ()
+  -- but don't proxy if value is empty tag = function (value)
-    if backend == 'lazy.nvim' then
     if string.match(value, '*') then
       return 'version'
-      else
-        return 'tag'
-      end
-    elseif backend == 'pckr.nvim' then
+    elseif value ~= '' then
       return 'tag'
     end
   end